awslabs/service-workbench-on-aws/docs/docs/deployment/reference/aws_services.md

 ***Figure 32: AWS IAM Trust Relationships Tab***

 An [external ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html)is associated with the role.
 The External ID is an identifying string that is provided once a role is created.
-In order for the trusted entity (your Main account) to assume its role in the management Account, it must supply this external ID.
+In order for the trusted entity (your Main account) to assume its role in the management account, it must supply this external ID.
 Providing the external ID of establishes a revocable relationship between the trusted entity and the management account.

 In the current Service Workbench deployment, the External ID is configured as a default value in the following string workbench: